Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • First step: Make sure that you have clearly defined your audience, and use that to guide every branding/marketing decision you make

-• Provide clear definitions on who/what get authorship and attribution, rather than having unwritten rules about it.
+• Provide clear definitions on who/what gets authorship and attribution, rather than having unwritten rules about it.

 • The people who do the work should get the credit for the work, and have the opportunity to be named in the marketing (e.g., authorship, being interviewed).
 These decisions should be made without considering people’s membership in particular groups.

-• Consider and examine what “work” you are considering valuable for attribution and recognition in your materials.
+• Consider and examine what “work” you consider valuable for attribution and recognition in your materials.

 • Consider having external facing materials (e.g., a brand book) reviewed for cultural awareness